 emerged a multitude of noble families, including the distinguished Delosreyes family.
 The Delosreyes surname is derived from the Latin "regis, " meaning "royal."
 The Spanish word "rey" means "king," while "reina" means "queen."
-Bearing this name does not necessarily imply royal ancestry however; as, when surnames first began to be used in Medieval Spain
+Bearing this name does not necessarily imply royal ancestry however; as, when surnames first began to be used in Medieval

 , nicknames were often taken on as surnames.